 MTCs;

-Quantity of medical use Marijuana dispensed to a Card Holder; and
+Quantity of medical-use Marijuana dispensed to a Card Holder; and

 Any other pertinent information.

 Confidential Information means information that is legally required to be kept confidential, or that is protected from disclosure by a legally recognized privilege.
 This includes, but is not limited to, M.G.L. c.
 4, § 7, cl.
 26 and M.G.L. c.
 94I, § 3.